mukeshydv/Design-Principles/README.md

 }
 ```

 At first it looks good, but this class can be change for two reason.
-First, the contents of report can change and second the printing login can change.
-So these are two different responsibilities one is business login and second one is representation login and they must be seperated according to SRP.
+First, the contents of report can change and second the printing logic can change.
+So these are two different responsibilities one is business logic and second one is representation logic and they must be seperated according to SRP.

-There are chances that if we change the business logic the representational login will also change.
+There are chances that if we change the business logic the representational logic will also change.

 ```java
 class Report {